lisp-docs/cl-language-reference/docs/chap-22/cc-b-the-lisp-printer/_cc-b-d-i-printing-other-arrays.md

-*•* If j < n-1, then an open parenthesis is printed.
+*•* If j &lt; n-1, then an open parenthesis is printed.